JonasDias10/machine-learning/README.md

 Welcome to the Machine Learning project!
 This project focuses on training machine learning models using the Nintendo games database.

-We have utilized three different machine learning algorithms in this project: **K-Nearest Neighbors**, **Naive Bayes**, and **Neural Network**.
+I used three different machine learning algorithms in this project: **K-Nearest Neighbors**, **Naive Bayes** and **Neural Network**.
 Below are the accuracy, precision, and recall scores achieved by each algorithm:

 | Metric    | K-Nearest Neighbors | Naive Bayes | Neural Network |
 | --------- | ------------------- | ----------- | -------------- |